 This summer I was fortunate to eat a variety of mangoes that were grown in South Florida.
 I delighted myself in ripe, juicy mangoes and I marveled at how the ones in the stores were much more inferior in quality and taste.I had to think of ways to prepare meals with mangoes, I made smoothies and mango juice blended with fresh pineapple, apple, lemon, and ginger.

-I had to think of ways to prepare meals with mangoes, I made smoothies and mango juice blended with fresh pineapple, apple, lemon, and ginger.
+I had to think of ways to prepare meals with mangoes, I made peach mango smoothies and mango juice blended with fresh pineapple, apple, lemon, and ginger.

-For this smoothie bowl, I combined fresh mango, peach, pineapple and frozen banana.
-I then topped it with chia seeds, almond slices for the crunch, banana, strawberries slices and ground cherries.
-If you don't have fresh fruits, frozen ones can do as well.
+For this smoothie bowl, combine fresh mango, peach, pineapple, frozen banana and blend in a high-speed blender until smooth.
+Pour smoothie in a bowl, then topped it with your favorite toppings like chia seeds, almond slices for the crunch, banana, strawberries slices and If you don't have fresh fruits, frozen ones can do as well.
 You basically can top your smoothie bowl with whatever fruits, nuts, seeds, dried fruits you love!

 - Ready in:

 - 10 min